Mathilde-Reynes/ReynesAussel2024/README.md

 ## 2. Requirements
 This simulator was developed using Python 3.6 and the following packages: brian2=2.5.1, python=3.8.19, numpy=1.24.4.
 It was developed on Windows 11 and tested on Linux.
-The specifications for the Windows environment are available in the environment.yaml file in the GitHub repository.
+The specifications for the Windows environment are available in the environment.yaml file in the Model folder of this GitHub repository.
 You can create a similar virtual environment with Conda using the command:

 ```bash
 conda env create -f environment.yaml